Skirmidev/Obibital-Weapons-Platform/README.md

 A moderation bot built for Telegram

 ## Configuration:
-Please refer to the samples in `src/main/resources/Samples` provided.
+Please refer to the samples in `src/main/data/Samples` provided.

  the config.csv must have the following data:
  botusername - the username of your bot
- bottoken - the token provided by godfatherbot groupId - the group the bot is intended to function in (your own userId if you wish to play with it directly)
+ bottoken - the token provided by godfatherbot groupId - the group the bot is intended to function in.
+This must be a supergroup (see telegram documentation).

-*Configured files should be placed in `src/main/resources`*
+*Configured files should be placed in `src/main/data`*

-## Building the bot:
-`mvn clean install` run in the root directory.

-## Running the bot
+ # Building & Running the bot

-java -jar ./target/telegram-modbot-0.0.1.jar

-##docker running the bot INDEV

- docker run -it --mount type=bind,source=D:\Files\Projects\Programming\VersionControlled\TelegramModerationBot\dockerdata,target=/src/main/data telegram-modbot
+The current pom configuration requires a local docker registry and running daemon to build succesfully.

+Upon running `mvn clean install` any existing bot container will be removed, and a new one will replace it, automatically binding to the data path.
+The container name will be `obibital-platform`

+Modification of the pom can disable these additional steps